TeskaLabs/asab/doc/asab/storage.rst

 Getting a single object
 ~~~~~~~~~~~~~~~~~~~~~~~

-For getting a single object, use `get()` coroutine method that takes two arguments `collection` and `obj_id` and finds an object by its ID in collection.
+For getting a single object, use :func:`get()` coroutine method that takes two arguments `collection` and `obj_id` and finds an object by its ID in collection.

 .. code:: python